 Antibiotics should not be taken for norovirus.
 Antibiotics only work to fight bacteria and not viruses.

 It is important that you drink enough clear fluids, such as water, so you do not get dehydrated.
-You should also drink other fluids such as juices, clear soups, or oral rehydration fluids for vomiting or diarrhea.
+You could also drink other fluids such as juices, clear soups, or oral rehydration fluids for vomiting or diarrhea.

-See a doctor if diarrhea or vomiting lasts more than 2 or 3 days, or if dehydration is a concern.
-If 3 or more people are ill at the same time, report this to your local public health unit.
+See a health care provider if diarrhea or vomiting lasts more than 2 or 3 days, or if dehydration is a concern.

 There is no vaccine or medication that can prevent norovirus infection.
 However, these tips can help prevent the virus from spreading.
 To help stop the spread of the virus, follow these tips:

 - Wash your hands, especially after using the toilet, changing diapers or before eating or preparing food.
 Proper hand washing requires running water, soap and cleansing of the hands for about 20 seconds.
 For more information see HealthLinkBC File #85 Hand Washing for Parents and Children.

-- Bathrooms used by sick people should be disinfected with a dilute bleach solution (1 part household bleach to 9 parts water).
+- Disinfect bathrooms used by sick people with a dilute bleach solution (1 part household bleach to 9 parts water).

-- Any food that has been handled by a person with the virus or exposed while a person vomited should be thrown out.
+- Throw out any food that has been handled by a person with the virus or exposed while a person vomited.

-- Dishes and utensils should be washed with hot water and detergent or in a dishwasher.
+- Wash dishes and utensils with hot water and detergent or in a dishwasher.

 - People who are ill and work as food handlers or care providers should stay away from work while they are sick and for 2 days after they are better.
 Even when diarrhea and vomiting have stopped, the virus can still be in the stool (bowel movement) for as long as 2 weeks.
-Be sure to wash hands carefully and often.
+Be sure to wash your hands carefully and often.

 - If someone is ill with norovirus, discourage visitors to the home.
-It is best to wait for a couple of days after everyone is better and the house is cleaned and disinfected.
+It is best to wait for at least 2 days after everyone is better and the house is cleaned and disinfected.